 Moderated by Jim Brown host of CBC’s The 180, Diane Francis will be joined in conversation by Dr. Emmanuel Brunet-Jailly, editor of the Journal of Borderlands Studies and Project Lead, Borders in Globalization Project at the University of Victoria.

-Programmed in partnership with HarperCollins, The World in Seven Years series invites prominent Canadian and international thinkers to put a stake in the stand about where the world will be in seven years.
+The World in Seven Years series invites prominent Canadian and international thinkers to put a stake in the stand about where the world will be in seven years.
 Too distant a time to be narrow, too proximate to be vague, this lecture series is an opportunity to address the serious issues facing our world in a robust, solutions-oriented approach.